Grand National 2023: Full list of runners and odds

 Noble Yeats took victory in 2022, becoming the first seven-year-old horse to win in more than 80 years.

-40 runners will be selected to tackle the four-and-a-bit mile course, with a longer list of entrants to be narrowed down before 15 April.
+40 runners are ready to tackle the four-and-a-bit mile course, with a trio of favourites heading the betting.

 Here are the runners and current odds for the 2023 Grand National: